Rock Every Kani Ka Pila!

 Can I Use [XYZ uke tuning] For This Course?

 This course is taught specifically for GCEA tuning.
-If you want to transpose everything, you can take advantage of the universal concepts, but it’s not for the faint of heart.
+You can always transpose to take advantage of universal concepts, but that’s an even bigger project.